 ARCH 3324 STRUCTURES I. An introduction to architectural structures, including statics and strength of materials, with emphasis on design in timber.
-Prerequisite: ARCH 3323, PHYS 1441, MATH 1325, MATH 1327.
+Prerequisite: ARCH 3323, PHYS 1441, MATH 1325 or MATH 1421, MATH 1327 or MATH 1426.
 Junior standing in program.
 Restricted to Architecture majors.